 Nelson: During a recent conference, we experienced staying at Ah House, a lovely B&B that is walking distance to all of central Nelson, in a quiet suburban street.
 The hosts were great and breakfast was provided with flair.

 Australia: Noosa: One of our favourite destinations in Queensland, the lovely sandy beach and low-rise architecture make this place less overbearing than many of the beach communities along the coasts of Queensland north or south of Brisbane.
-We’ve stayed at a number of places here, and found that we really like being on Hastings Street, in the middle of the action.
+We’ve stayed at a number of places here and found that we really like being on Hastings Street, in the middle of the action.
 Most places we have stayed here have onsite parking, which makes it easy to rent a car and drive up from Brisbane, and have access to driving further afield for day trips it the fancy takes you.
 A recent stay at Tingirana, which is beachfront, was great and we stayed in a studio room that faced the street rather than the beach.
 It was a much cheaper option and had all the space and privacy we needed, and easy access to the beach and amazing resort pool.
 Easy access to walks along the beach and into the National Park, plus all the restaurants and cafes on Hastings Street.
 It’s currently undergoing renovations, so we are looking forward to seeing the outcome later this year.
+(Update: we’ve experienced the upgraded studio room and it was still a great experience.
+Staff make this place special and the location and pool are most excellent, we will definitely try to return again sometime.)

 Rarotonga: We have holidayed here twice, staying in rented accommodation rather than hotels, and this is definitely a good option.
 First stay was on the quiet island of Aitutaki – with its fabulous lagoon.
 We stayed in the Are-a-matatui house, beachfront with our family and it was an excellent experience, being closer to a range of restaurants and amenities.
 However, despite all the brochures advertising Aitutaki’s pristine white beaches, these are on the other side of the island from this accommodation, and the best ones are accessible only by boat on a lagoon tour.